Interferometry: Engineering and applied science

 The Twyman–Green interferometer, invented by Twyman and Green in 1916, is a variant of the Michelson interferometer widely used to test optical components.
 The basic characteristics distinguishing it from the Michelson configuration are the use of a monochromatic point light source and a collimator.
 Michelson (1918) criticized the Twyman–Green configuration as being unsuitable for the testing of large optical components, since the light sources available at the time had limited coherence length.
 Michelson pointed out that constraints on geometry forced by limited coherence length required the use of a reference mirror of equal size to the test mirror, making the Twyman–Green impractical for many purposes.
 Decades later, the advent of laser light sources answered Michelson's objections.
 (A Twyman–Green interferometer using a laser light source and unequal path length is known as a Laser Unequal Path Interferometer, or LUPI.)
 Fig. 14 illustrates a Twyman–Green interferometer set up to test a lens.
 Light from a monochromatic point source is expanded by a diverging lens (not shown), then is collimated into a parallel beam.
 A convex spherical mirror is positioned so that its center of curvature coincides with the focus of the lens being tested.
 The emergent beam is recorded by an imaging system for analysis.

 Mach–Zehnder interferometers are being used in integrated optical circuits, in which light interferes between two branches of a waveguide that are externally modulated to vary their relative phase.
 A slight tilt of one of the beam splitters will result in a path difference and a change in the interference pattern.
 Mach–Zehnder interferometers are the basis of a wide variety of devices, from RF modulators to sensors to optical switches.

-The latest proposed extremely large astronomical telescopes, such as the Thirty Meter Telescope and the Extremely Large Telescope, will be of segmented design.
-Their primary mirrors will be built from hundreds of hexagonal mirror segments.
+Some proposed and future extremely large astronomical telescopes, such as the Thirty Meter Telescope and the Extremely Large Telescope, will be of segmented design.
+Their primary mirrors will comprise hundreds of hexagonal mirror-segments.
 Polishing and figuring these highly aspheric and non-rotationally symmetric mirror segments presents a major challenge.
-Traditional means of optical testing compares a surface against a spherical reference with the aid of a null corrector.
-In recent years, computer-generated holograms (CGHs) have begun to supplement null correctors in test setups for complex aspheric surfaces.
+Traditional means of optical testing compare a surface against a spherical reference with the aid of a null corrector.
+Computer-generated holograms supplement null correctors in test setups for complex aspheric surfaces.
 Fig. 15 illustrates how this is done.
-Unlike the figure, actual CGHs have line spacing on the order of 1 to 10 μm.
-When laser light is passed through the CGH, the zero-order diffracted beam experiences no wavefront modification.
+(Unlike the figure, actual CGHs have line spacing on the order of 1 to 10 μm.)
+When laser light is passed through the hologram, the zero-order diffracted beam experiences no wavefront modification.
 The wavefront of the first-order diffracted beam, however, is modified to match the desired shape of the test surface.
 In the illustrated Fizeau interferometer test setup, the zero-order diffracted beam is directed towards the spherical reference surface, and the first-order diffracted beam is directed towards the test surface in such a way that the two reflected beams combine to form interference fringes.
-The same test setup can be used for the innermost mirrors as for the outermost, with only the CGH needing to be exchanged.